Bowling Calories Burned Calculator

 How does body weight affect calories burned during bowling?

 Body weight significantly impacts calorie burn during bowling.
-A 120-lb person burns about 82 calories in 30 minutes, while a 250-lb person burns approximately 170 calories in the same time.
+At the selected MET value of 3, a 120-lb person burns about 86 calories in 30 minutes, while a 250-lb person burns approximately 179 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does bowling work?